Church in Devonport begins.

 ” This caused quite a disturbance which finally resulted in the resignation of Rev Brown.
 The Board of Management was seen as overriding the jurisdiction of the Minister and session in this matter.”

-Fortunately the Junior Choir continued and we see further mention of them as a credit and joy in 1925 ,1946 ,1947.
+Fortunately, the Junior Choir continued and we see further mention of them as credit and joy in 1925,1946,1947.

 They sang at morning services, Sunday school anniversaries, musical plays and also achieved success at both the Launceston and Devonport Eisteddfods

 Today we await another Junior Choir whilst the Senior Choir under the tutelage and baton of Rosie Stapleton continues to enhance our worship with beautiful music and voice